TeamPete/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 Danny, a lover of Japanese food, opened a restaurant called Danny's Diner in 2021, specializing in sushi, curry, and ramen.
 However, the restaurant lacks the expertise to leverage its basic operational data effectively.
 They need assistance in analyzing customer patterns, spending habits, and menu preferences to enhance customer experience and potentially expand their loyalty program.
 Danny provided sample datasets including `sales`, `menu`, and `members` information for analysis, hoping to derive insights and optimize business decisions.

 ### SQL Tools Demonstrated
+*I want to preface by saying that I had not known about CTE's while doing this case study!* :sweat_smile:
 - Joins
 - Aggregate functions
 - Window functions
 - Subqueries
+- Common table expressions

 *All information regarding this case study can be found [here](https://8weeksqlchallenge.com/case-study-1/).*